 Throw some sauce, cheese and your favorite pizza toppings on pita bread and bake it in the oven until the cheese is melted.
-This is similar to english muffin pizzas.
+This is similar to the English muffin pizzas.

 Toasted in the toaster or oven, pita bread can make a more filling alternative to regular toast.
 Spread jam, butter, hummus, or your favorite spread for a light breakfast or snack.